In Search Of A Tribe

 Walking trail near my home in Bonn, Germany

 It’s been such a wild journey in these past two years.
 Many things changed, and many things stayed the same.
 I am still in Antalya.
 I am still a journalist.
 I don’t have any concrete plans to move abroad at the moment.
-My ultimate goal of having a more enjoyable life abroad like having a nearby walking trail or forest close to my home is on rest now.
-Instead, I am now living pretty far from nature and the sea but still have the beautiful mountain view from my window coupled with a view of a mosque.
-I hear people pray from time to time and that gives me an ease and a sense of surrender.
+My ultimate goal of having a more enjoyable life abroad, like having a nearby walking trail or forest close to my home, is on hold now.
+Instead, I am now living pretty far from nature and the sea, but I still have the beautiful mountain view from my window, coupled with a view of a mosque.
+I hear people pray from time to time, and that gives me an ease and a sense of surrender.

 Boğaçayı river, Antalya, Turkey